 Woodinville is a somewhat small city located in the state of Washington.
-With a population of 11,782 people and six constituent neighborhoods, Woodinville is the 76th largest community in Washington.
+With a population of 13,425 people and seven constituent neighborhoods, Woodinville is the 77th largest community in Washington.

 Woodinville home prices are not only among the most expensive in Washington, but Woodinville real estate also consistently ranks among the most expensive in America.

-Woodinville is a decidedly white-collar city, with fully 88.88% of the workforce employed in white-collar jobs, well above the national average.
+Woodinville is a decidedly white-collar city, with fully 90.44% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Woodinville is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Woodinville who work in management occupations (18.93%), office and administrative support (12.35%), and sales jobs (10.34%).
+There are especially a lot of people living in Woodinville who work in management occupations (19.50%), sales jobs (13.18%), and computer science and math (11.72%).

 Also of interest is that Woodinville has more people living here who work in computers and math than 95% of the places in the US.

-Woodinville is a somewhat ethnically-diverse city.
+Woodinville is a very ethnically-diverse city.
 The people who call Woodinville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodinville residents report their race to be White, followed by Asian.
-Important ancestries of people in Woodinville include Irish, English, Norwegian, and Scottish.
+Important ancestries of people in Woodinville include German, English, Irish, Polish, and French.